About Guru Boutique

 Stage one:

-That was on the cusp of 1969 and 1970, and, significantly, 1970 was also the year that Beryk, Ray, and members of the group (Mother's Lament) attended the Isle of Wight pop festival.
+That was on the cusp of 1969 and 1970, and, significantly, 1970 was also the year that Beryl, Ray, and members of the group (Mother's Lament) attended the Isle of Wight pop festival.
 That was a trip that changed lives.

 Stage two:

-This stage of Guru's evolution began in 1972 when Beryl and her mam (Irene), both having recently lost their jobs, decided to try again to have their own shop, but this time just the two of them (mother and daughter) were involved.
-They had no money, but they did have a bit of leftover stock from Quaker Girl, and so they called their shop Guru Unisex Boutique.
-The shop was a tiny kiosk in a run-down arcade in the actual town centre.
+This stage of Guru's evolution began in 1972, when Beryl and her mam (Irene), both having recently lost their jobs, decided to try again to open a shop, this time with just the two of them (mother and daughter) involved.
+They had no money, but clever Irene had found a suitable location, and they had a bit of leftover stock from Quaker Girl, so they called their shop Guru Unisex Boutique.
+The shop was a tiny kiosk in a small shopping mall called Court Arcade in the actual town centre.
 As well as being very small, the unit was also very cheap and could be rented week by week.
 That latter fact suited them very well, as they had no capital, and it allowed them to try their luck as a small business without having to put down a deposit or pay rent and rates up front.
-It was a pay-as-you-go arrangement with the very decent landlord, Mr Haithwaite.
+It was a pay-as-you-go arrangement with the arcade's owner, a very decent landlord called Mr Haithwaite.
 The actual arrangement was, "if ever you can't pay, you go", which was fair enough.
 Resourceful Irene also persuaded an Indian gentleman in Bradford called Matti Mir, whose name she had found in a trade magazine (The Draper's Record), to supply them with some cheesecloth kurtas and shirts plus some gift items and a lovely range of embroidered velvet clothes with little mirrors sewn into them, on a sale or return basis.
-These items proved very popular, so this time, by some miracle, IT WORKED, and lots of alternative souls in the town found their way to Court Arcade to visit Guru.
-Irene and Beryl bumbled along trying to learn how to run a business.
-People seemed to like what they were doing, and the word spread, attracting more and more customers (including many from out of town), so this mother and daughter were able to buy more and more varied stock (including two of the most iconic symbols of those times, Afghan coats and loon pants).
+These items proved very popular, so this time, by some miracle, IT WORKED, and soon, via word of mouth, lots of alternative souls in the town found their way to Court Arcade to visit Guru.

 Jiti went on to open his own very respected fashion showrooms in Manchester.
 The Gurus have remained friends with Jiti to this day and hold him in the highest regard.
 In fact, they keep in contact with several reps and agents from companies that they first got to know back in the Court Arcade days.
 Some notable suppliers over the years have included Interstyle, Phool Fashions, Fashion Pirate, Athena Posters, Poco Loco jewellery, Alchemy Gothic, and others.